Surviving Post COVID-19 with ERP

 In other words: “Human is an asset for businesses, but it is also the Weakest Link.”

-Post COVID-19 New Normal
+Post COVID-19 New Normal in Surviving Post COVID-19 with ERP

 CMI predicts the following changes to the business environment:

-Demand for Cloud Solutions to Accelerate
+Demand for ERP Cloud Solutions to Accelerate and Survive Post COVID-19

-Expect companies to exchange on-premises projects for cloud ones that can provide continuity from future crises.
+We should expect companies to exchange on-premises projects for cloud ones that can provide continuity from future crises.

 Demand for Digital Transformation Initiatives to Accelerate